 However, Between the Sheets leaves the complexities of Boole's work to the mathematicians and focuses on the life of his family and friends to uncover the events leading to his death.

-The walks took place between the 6th-8th December 2014 in Cork, Ireland.
+The walks took place between the 6th-8th December 2014, the sesquicentenary of Boole's death, in Cork, Ireland.

 In the Wild